Whitepaper

 Synthetically Generated Tasks: These tasks can bootstrap the human participant pool and can be used for model training or fine-tuning from the outset.

-Cross-subnet Validation: Validators can use responses to rate the quality of outputs across other Bittensor subnets, thereby incentivizing miners to improve their performance.
+Cross-subnet Validation: Validators can use responses to rate the quality of outputs across other Bittensor subnets, thereby introducing new ways to challenge and incentivise miners to improve their performance.

 External Data Acquisition: Entities outside the Bittensor ecosystem can tap into the subnet to acquire high-quality human-generated data.

-By creating an open platform for gathering human-generated datasets, Tensorplex Dojo Subnet aims to solve the challenges of quality control, human verification, and sybil attack prevention while promoting a more equitable distribution of benefits in AI development.
+By creating an open platform for gathering human intelligence for AI/ML development, Tensorplex Dojo Subnet aims to solve the challenges of quality control, human verification, and sybil attack prevention while promoting a more equitable distribution of benefits in AI/ML development.

-Open platform: Anyone capable can contribute, ensuring broad participation and diverse data collection.
+Open platform: Anyone from all technical levels can contribute, ensuring broad participation and diverse data collection.

-Flexible work environment: Participants enjoy the freedom to work on tasks at their convenience from any location.
+Flexible work environment: Contributors enjoy the freedom to work on tasks at their convenience from any location.

-Quick payment: Rewards are streamed consistently to participants, as long as they complete sufficient tasks within a stipulated deadline and have them accepted by the subnet.
+Quick payment: Rewards are streamed consistently to contributors, as long as they complete sufficient tasks within a stipulated deadline and have them accepted by the subnet.

 Subnet Mechanism